-Of those, hepatitis B and C together are said to be the leading cause of cirrhosis (WHO).
+Of those, hepatitis B and C together are said to be the leading cause of cirrhosis.
 We will take a look at each of these causes in detail below.

 Toxins, including alcohol, are broken down by the liver.
-However, if the amount of alcohol is too high the liver will be overworked and liver cells can eventually become damaged.
+However, if the amount of alcohol is too high, the liver will be overworked and liver cells can eventually become damaged.

-Typically, heavy drinking needs to be sustained for at least ten years for cirrhosis to develop.
-The period varies according to each individual.
+Heavy, regular, long-term drinkers are much more likely to develop cirrhosis, compared with other, healthy people.
+Typically, heavy drinking needs to be sustained for at least 10 years for cirrhosis to develop.

-Hepatitis C, a bloodborne infection, can damage the liver and eventually lead to cirrhosis.
+Hepatitis C, a blood-borne infection, can damage the liver and eventually lead to cirrhosis.
 Hepatitis C is a common cause of cirrhosis in Western Europe, North America, and many other parts of the world.
 Cirrhosis can also be caused by hepatitis B and D.

 Non-alcoholic steatohepatitis (NASH)

 NASH, in its early stages, begins with the accumulation of too much fat in the liver.
 The fat causes inflammation and scarring, resulting in possible cirrhosis later on.

 The person's own immune system attacks healthy organs in the body as though they were foreign substances.
 Sometimes the liver is attacked.
-Eventually the patient can develop cirrhosis.
+Eventually, the patient can develop cirrhosis.